Jobs @ TAFE Western

 To be considered for any Part Time Casual Teaching vacancy, you will need:-

-• Recent industry experience (usually within the last 3-5 years, depending upon discipline)
+• Recent and relevant industry experience, recognised in Australian standard (usually within the last 3-5 years, depending upon discipline)

-• Certificate IV TAE40110 in Assessment and Workplace Training or demonstrated equivalent competencies.
+• Certificate IV TAE40110 in Assessment and Workplace Training or higher

 Enquiries by email to email@example.com